l7mp/stunner/docs/GATEWAY.md

 > - changing the transport protocol, port or TLS keys/certs of an *existing* listener will restart the TURN listener but leave the rest of the listeners intact;
 > - changing the TURN authentication realm will restart *all* TURN listeners.

-Manually hinted external address describes an address that can be bound to a Gateway.
-It is defined by an address type and an address value.
+Manually hinted public address describes an address that can be bound to a Gateway.
+It is defined by an address type, which can be either `IPAddress` (default) or `Hostname`, and an address value.
 Note that only the first address is used.
-Setting the `spec.addresses` field in the Gateway will result in the rendered Service's [loadBalancerIP](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.27/#service-v1-core:~:text=non%20%27LoadBalancer%27%20type.-,loadBalancerIP,-string) and [externalIPs](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.27/#service-v1-core:~:text=and%2Dservice%2Dproxies-,externalIPs,-string%20array) fields to be set.
+Setting the `spec.addresses` field in the Gateway will enforce the use of that address all over STUNner as a public address for the gateway.
+If the address type specifies an IP address then that address will also be used in the Service created by STUNner to expose the Gateway as a [loadBalancerIP](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.27/#service-v1-core:~:text=non%20%27LoadBalancer%27%20type.-,loadBalancerIP,-string) and [externalIPs](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.27/#service-v1-core:~:text=and%2Dservice%2Dproxies-,externalIPs,-string%20array).

 | Field   | Type     | Description                                                   | Required |
 |:--------|:--------:|:--------------------------------------------------------------|:--------:|